Win32Sector/LinuxAdminCourse/README.md

 4.16.41
 ```

-My file `.config` you can find in this repo near this README.md file.
+My file `.config` you can find in this repo in the folder homework1 README.md file.

 ## Linux Administrator course homework #2